If you own a pool or rent a property with a pool or spa, you have obligations and responsibilities under NSW law.

 - Are pool safety barriers well maintained and operating?
 Check gates are self-closing and self-latching.

 - Are children supervised at all times when using the swimming pool?

 - Are pool gates kept closed at all times?

 - Are articles, objects and structures at least 900mm clear of the pool fence at all times?
 This includes BBQs, chairs and pot plants.

 To ensure your pool is compliant see the relevant regulations and standards:

 Copies of all of these documents can be found at our Customer Service counters.

-Additional information can be obtained from Council's Natural Landscapes and Health team on 02 6285 6246.
+Additional information can be obtained from Council's Environmental Health team on 02 6285 6246.